-Recently redesigned, this 1924 era middle school was the first school in Colorado to achieve LEED for Schools Platinum Certification.
+This original 1924-era middle school was redesigned to earn the honor of being first school in Colorado to achieve LEED for Schools Platinum Certification.
 Because of unstable soils and restrictive classroom sizes, the original building was unable to be saved.
-However, two of the historic walls were preserved to maintain the character and history of this school.
+However, two of the historic walls were preserved to maintain the character and history of this school, just one of the creative aspects of this unique, high performance learning facility.

 CLIENT: Boulder Valley School District